 Your donations will provide for important activities that advance the cWIDR’s mission that traditional grants cannot.
-For example:
+Here are some examples:

 Private support for research on infectious diseases that pose particular problems for women is especially vital now because government funding levels have dropped in recent years.
-Typically, only 7-9% of all approved NIH grant proposals are funded.
-While cWIDR faculty are often successful in competing for research grants, many important projects must now wait 2-3 years for funding, and some can never be undertaken.
+Typically, only seven to nine percent of all approved NIH grant proposals are funded.
+While cWIDR faculty are often successful in competing for research grants, many important projects must now wait two to three years for funding, and some can never be undertaken.
 Meanwhile, as antibiotic and antiviral resistance rises, acute and chronic infectious diseases continue to place a huge burden on women, their families, and society.

 Donations to the cWIDR are a great investment.
 Support is directly used to fund innovative research projects, training programs, and community initiatives that will enhance our ability to discover novel treatments and fight the rise of preventable and resistant infections in the St. Louis region and beyond.